Tanzu-Solutions-Engineering/TAP-WORKSHOP-DEVELOPERS/workshop/content/exercises/05-App-Live-View.md

 Here we are looking at running deployments of `partnertapdemo`, our application.
 There's a good chance that you see more than one deployment listed!
 That's because we are in a multitenant development environment, and different developers (or different workshop sessions) are each working on their own branch of the code.
 In a multi-tenant development cluster (also known as an Iterate cluster in TAP), each developer works in their own namespace for isolation.

 Your developer namespace is **``default``**.
 You can identify which `partnertapdemo` app is yours by checking against the namespace column.
-Click on the spring-sensors hyperlink in the row that corresponds to your namespace.
+Click on the partnertapdemo hyperlink in the row that corresponds to your namespace.
 This will bring you to a detail view of your app:

 ![Component View](images/component-view.png)